Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 ### Expat health insurance

-[Expat health insurance](#expat-health-insurance) is the cheapest option.
+Expat health insurance is the cheapest option.
+If you have a low income, it might be your only option.
+You can use it to apply for a [freelance visa](/glossary/Freelance%20visa), or as temporary insurance when you apply for the *[[Künstlersozialkasse]]*.

 This is supposed to be temporary health insurance.
-You can use it to apply for a [freelance visa](/glossary/Freelance%20visa).
+It's usually valid for up to 5 years.
 Staying on expat insurance is a really bad idea.
+In the long term, it gets very expensive.
 Switch to public or private health insurance as soon as you can.

-If you have a low income, it might be your only option.

 **[Learn more about expat health insurance ➞](/guides/german-health-insurance#expat-health-insurance)**